zephyr06/ROS2-SP-APPs/README.md

 # Run system multilple times
 If you need to do so to get good results, potentially, there is something wrong.

+# Traps
+- most time measurements in the folder `all_time_records` are accurate, except `SCHEDULER_*.txt`.
+The profiling code is based on measuring the CPU time of a single core running a single thread, while schedulers involve running code in multilple cores.
+Therefore, it could be inaccurate up to 0.5 seconds, based on experiment observation.